dotnet/csharplang/proposals/semi-auto-properties.md

 }
 ```

+Just like with nullability of `var`, it's expected that such patterns will exist with manually-declared backing fields.

+To land in this sweet spot implicitly, without having to write an attribute each time, nullability analysis will combine an inherent nullability of the field with the behavior of `[field: NotNull]`.
+This allows maybe-null assignments without warning, which is desirable as shown above, while simultaneously allowing a scenario like `=> field.Trim();` without requiring an intervention to silence a warning that `field` could be null.
+Making sure `field` has been assigned is already covered by the warning that ensures non-nullable properties are assigned by the end of each constructor.

 ### `nameof`

 `nameof(field)` will fail to compile, like `nameof(nint)`.
 It is not like `nameof(value)`, which is the thing to use when property setters throw ArgumentException as some do in the .NET core libraries.
 In contrast, `nameof(field)` has no expected use cases.
 If it did anything, it would return the string `"field"`, consistent with how `nameof` behaves in other circumstances by returning the C# name or alias, rather than the metadata name.